ankith26/My-PyChess/README.md

 A Multiplayer/SinglePlayer Chess app written in Python using Pygame Library.

 ## Welcome to PyChess!

-This is a python app purely created from scratch using just Python(version 3.7.3) and Pygame.
+This is a python app purely created from scratch using just Python(version 3.7.x) and Pygame.

-This game does not support Python 2 and some of the older versions of Python 3.
+This game does not support Python 2.
-(Python 3.5 till Python 3.7.3 supported and tested) (may even work on Python 3.3 and 3.4)
+Python 3.5 till Python 3.7.6 supported and tested, may even work on Python 3.3 and 3.4 .
 It even needs a roughly recent version of pygame to work.

 To run the game, download the file and run the main.py file.
 Choose from the menus options.

 If you choose multiplayer, you will see the chess board appear.
 Go ahead and enjoy the chess match with your friend.
 Singleplayer is a random move generator for beginners.
 Harder levels of difficulty coming soon.
 You can save/load games.